ruudud/devdns/README.md

-`172.17.0.1` is the default IP of the Docker bridge, and port 53 on this host should be reachable from within all started containers given that you've included `-p53:53/upd` when starting the devdns container.
+`172.17.0.1` is the default IP of the Docker bridge, and port 53 on this host should be reachable from within all started containers given that you've included `-p 53:53/udp` when starting the devdns container.

 [Docker configuring docs]: https://docs.docker.com/articles/configuring/#configuring-docker
 [Docker systemd docs]: https://docs.docker.com/articles/systemd/#custom-docker-daemon-options